Most interesting landmarks of Mexico

 - UNAM Biblioteca Central – Ciudad de México.
 Large university library.
 Outside of the building is covered with the largest murals in the world, created by Juan O’Gorman of tiles in 1956.

 - Las Pozas – San Luis Potosí.
 Unique park in surrealist style, created by Edward James in the early 1940ies – 1980ies.
 Park basically is very picturesque rainforest with numerous waterfalls and surrealist sculptures.

-Few countries of the world can offer such array of unique and astounding attractions as Mexico.
-This page lists some of most amazing ones.
+Few countries of the world can offer such an array of unique and astounding attractions as Mexico.
+This page lists some of the most amazing ones.